hydephp/develop/docs/digging-deeper/customization.md

 In some cases, the same options can be set in the front matter of a page or in a configuration file.
 Both ways are always documented, and it's up to you to choose which one you prefer.
 Note that in most cases, if a setting is set in both the front matter and the configuration file, the front matter setting will take precedence.

+### A note on file paths

+When Hyde references files, especially when passing filenames between components, the file path is almost always relative to the root of the project.
+Specifying absolute paths yourself will likely lead to unforeseen problems.

 ## Configuration Files Overview